 Fresh vegetables come directly from the field to be added in the menu

-- 13 Best places to visit in Bangladesh you can't miss
+- 17 Best places to visit in Bangladesh you can't miss on your holiday

 - 16 Top Bangladeshi food you must try on your visit

-- 10 Best archaeological sites in Bangladesh you can't miss
+- 10 Most impressive archaeological sites in Bangladesh you can't miss on your trip

-- 10 Best historical mosques in Bangladesh
+- 10 Most beautiful historical mosques in Bangladesh

-- Panam Nagar: A fully abandoned city of the Hindu merchants in Bangladesh
+- Panam Nagar: An entirely abandoned city of the wealthy Hindu cotton merchants in Bangladesh

-- Jaflong: A beautiful place in Bangladesh with unique photo opportunity
+- Jaflong: A popular tourist site in Bangladesh with unique photo opportunities

 Were you born and raised in a village in Bangladesh?
 How is your village?
 What special do you have in your village?
-Share with us in comments.
+Share with us in the comments.